gpuweb/gpuweb/proposals/compatibility-mode.md

+**Roadmap:** This proposal is **not under active consideration**, but may be considered later.
+WebGPU implementations **must not** expose this functionality; doing so is a spec violation.
+Note however, an implementation might provide an option (e.g. command line flag) to enable a draft implementation, for developers who want to test this proposal or use its functionality for locally profiling their application performance.

 # Overview of this proposal

-This proposal represents the Compatibility Mode issues for which the GPU for the Web Community Group has achieved tenative consensus.
+This proposal represents the Compatibility Mode issues for which the GPU for the Web Community Group has achieved tentative consensus.
 New items will be added to this doc as consensus on further issues is achieved.

 # Problem